 That’s why I always suggest to write for people!

-How to Use SEO As a New Blogger
+How to Use SEO for Bloggers

 I hope this post was helpful!
 I strongly believe that you don’t have to worry about keywords right off the bat.
 Write valuable content so that people share it and save it on Pinterest.